AgnieszkaSzostak/Currency-Portfolio-App/README.md

 * purchase date
 * purchase price provided automatically (if type of owned currency and purchase date provided)

-All of this information are stored in localStorage to retrieve the current exchange rates and load them to the application view on the next visit.
+All of this data is being stored in localStorage to retrieve the current exchange rates and load them to the application view on the next visit.

+The state is being managed by Redux with separated Store for localStorage data and API data.
 Created in a way that each element can be easily transferred to another application.
-The state is managed by Redux with separete Store for localStorage data and API data.

 //Screenshot